 4. We have explored less than 10% of the world’s ocean floor.
 We know more about the surface of the moon than we do about the bottom of the ocean.

 5. Sharks still have a bad reputation thanks to a 1975 Movie called ‘Jaws’ Only a handful of people are attacked each year by sharks.
 Sharks are considered to be apex predators and very important to our oceans. if you removed sharks from our oceans then the whole food chain would become unbalanced.

 6. Scuba divers breathe compressed air.
 The air we breathe contains 79% Nitrogen and 21% Oxygen.
-Breathing air under pressure is fine for us holidaying scuba divers but to do some really deep sea diving it will then become a problem.
-The Oxygen becomes toxic and the Nitrogen can cause an intoxicating effect.
+Breathing air under pressure is fine for us holidaying scuba divers but to do some really deep-sea diving it will then become a problem.
+Oxygen becomes toxic and the Nitrogen can cause an intoxicating effect.

 7. Water absorbs light.
 The color that is absorbed the quickest is red, hence the red filters for the underwater cameras.
-Red is followed by the rest of the colours of the spectrum.
-DIve lights allow you to see in true colour.
+Red is followed by the rest of the colors of the spectrum.
+DIve lights allow you to see in true color.

 8. The world deepest Scuba dive was more than 1000ft.
 Going down is the easy part, It will only take 15 mins to get down to those depths but about 15 hours to come up.
 Ascending from a world record scuba dive would also require a large support team of safety divers and other highly experienced Technical Divers.

 9. Sound travels four times faster in water than it does in air.
 When hearing a sound underwater, it is not as easy to know which direction the sound is coming from as the sound waves move much quicker through the denser medium of water.